Embassy of Finland, Canberra

 The Embassy of Finland to the Commonwealth of Australia is Finland's diplomatic mission in Canberra, Australia.
 The mission is also accredited to New Zealand, Fiji, Papua New Guinea, Samoa, Tonga, Vanuatu and the Solomon Islands.
-As it is the only Finnish Embassy in the Southern Pacific region (Oceania) in practice the Embassy also represents Finland in its relations with other Pacific island states in the region (Nauru, Tuvalu as well as the Cook Islands, Niue and Tokelau).
+As it is the only Finnish Embassy in the Southern Pacific region (Oceania), in practice the embassy also represents Finland in its relations with other Pacific island states in the region (Nauru, Tuvalu as well as the Cook Islands, Niue and Tokelau).

 History

 Finland first established a consulate in Sydney in 1918.
 In these early years, the consulate, apart from providing consular services, also played the role of a social club for the Australian Finnish community.
-After relations become tense between Finland and Great Britain in 1941, as a result of the Continuation War between the Soviet Union and Finland, representatives of the Finnish government returned to their home country.
+After relations become tense between Finland and Great Britain in 1941, as a result of the Continuation War between the Soviet Union and Finland, representatives of the Government of Finland returned to their home country.

 In 1949, Finland and Australia began diplomatic relations.
 The relationship between the two countries was quickly established after the war and ties between Australia and Finland became stronger and deeper.
 In the 1950s, Finnish exports doubled from the previous decade.
 The Consulate of Finland remained in Sydney until 1966 when it was moved to the capital city of Canberra, and in 1968 the first Finnish ambassador was appointed.
 The Finnish embassy was built in Yarralumla in 1978, adjacent to the Singaporean and Indonesian missions.
 Finland continued to maintain a separate consulate in the Sydney suburb of Double Bay until 2012.